Yorkshire: Cycling

 Yorkshire is considered to be particularly fond of cycling.
-In 2014 the County hosted the Grand Depart of the Tour de France.
+In 2014 Yorkshire hosted the Grand Départ of the Tour de France.
 Spectator crowds over the two days were estimated to be of the order of 2.5 million people, making it the highest attended event in the UK.
 The inaugural Tour de Yorkshire was held from 1–3 May 2015, with start and finishes in Bridlington, Leeds, Scarborough, Selby, Wakefield and York, watched by 1.2 million.
 Yorkshire hosted the 2019 UCI Road World Championships between 22 and 29 September, which were held in Harrogate.
 Notable racing cyclists from Yorkshire include Brian Robinson, Lizzie Deignan and Beryl Burton.

 Hockey

 Field

-Field Hockey is a popular game in the county with 58 clubs running 271 organised teams in the historical county.
+Field Hockey is a popular game in Yorkshire with 58 clubs running 271 organised teams.
 The largest clubs include City of York HC (16 teams), Doncaster HC, Leeds HC and Sheffield Hallam HC (all 14 teams).
 The most recent team from Yorkshire to have played in the EH Premier League was Sheffield Hallam who finished in 9th place in 2013–14.
-England and Great Britain's most capped player of all time Barry Middleton hails from the town of Doncaster in the county.
-Hockey in the county was formerly organised by the Yorkshire Hockey Association but is now run by Yorkshire & North East Hockey who have run leagues and organised representative teams since September 2021.
+England and Great Britain's most capped player of all time Barry Middleton hails from the town of Doncaster.
+Hockey was formerly organised by the Yorkshire Hockey Association but is now run by Yorkshire & North East Hockey who have run leagues and organised representative teams since September 2021.